chefgs/aws_cli_scripts/cloud_init_sample/Readme.md

    - Install a package called “my-monitoring-agent”.
 Assume that the package repository is already configured <br>
    - Set the hostname in the configuration of the monitoring agent.
 Config file located at “/etc/mon-agent/agent.conf”  <br>
    - Ensure that the two users, “alice” and “bob”, exist and are part of the group “my-staff” <br>
-- Also the instances assigned with tag name DEMO, so all instances will be grouped under the tag and can be deleted easily later (if not required)
+- Also the instances will be assigned with tag name 'DEMO', so all instances will be grouped under the tag and can be deleted easily later (if not required)

 ### Goal
 - The script can be used to create the bulk instances, applied with similar config across all the instances.
 Hence achieving the goal of "Cattle" instance provisioning. <br>
 - In case the instances needed to be updated with new config, We can update the new config as code in Chef recipe. <br>
-- We can terminate all previously created instances and then can re-create the instances in bulk by simply executing the `create_instance.sh` script. <br>
+- We can terminate all previously created instances and then can re-create the instances in bulk by simply executing the script. <br>

 ### Technologies used
 - `AWS CLI` command for instance creation <br>